-Many times our clients will have a better outcome from having a well-fitting, functional prosthesis than a nonfunctional replanted limb.
-In either case our firm sees to it that our client wins the maximum monetary award possible through mediation or trial including compensation for:
+Many times we at the Goforth & Lucas Law Partnership have seen how our clients will have a better outcome from having a well-fitting, functional prosthesis than a nonfunctional replanted limb.
+In either case, our firm works to ensure our client wins the maximum monetary award possible through mediation or trial including compensation for:

 - Wage loss and loss of earning capacity

 - Emotional distress